cfg2-com/CFG2Lib/AppLib/README.md

 - An app config lib should be *simple* to use (see example)
 - An app config lib should default as much as possible (see opinions above)

+Some ways AppLib attempts to be easy to use include:

+- Providing a consistent filesystem structure for any of your applications.
+- Providing a way to get application configuration properties.
+- Providing utility functionality like key value pair (KVP) management, and deduplication control.

 ## Usage Examples

 ```